matejklemencic/LAPS/README.md

-Use PowerShell to create an interactive session or RDP connection to a remote computer with LAPS credentials.
+Use PowerShell to create an interactive session or RDP connection to a remote computer with LAPSv1 credentials.

 # How to Install?